McGrapefruit/pink-quanta/content/META/Pink Quanta Theme.md

 #### Advanced Things to solve for later
-- [ ] Weird behaviour on desktop (both on my 14" mac and 24" screen, all browsers): when the page is displayed at 100% the "mobile version" is shown, with a Header & Footer and no sidebars.
-Only if I zoom out to 90%, both sidebars get visible.
-I want to have this as a default, that desktop always gets a desktop view.

 - [ ] Create MOC-Layout w/ short summaries of the pages, sort/query via metadata
 	- I really love how David Buchan solved this one in his [Quantum Garden](https://quantumgardener.info/landscapes/expand-my-way-of-being)
 	- still need a good method to distinguish articles in English & German
-- [ ] Change how embeds are displayed
-	- can not add a left border-  maybe my blockquote styling broke something (border right & top/bottom work)

 # HOW I Structure my notes